Refloow/Discord-Channel-Moderator/README.md

 - This project will receive constant updates and new features added !
+- This is 1.0.0 early version soon adding restricting and allowing links in some channels.

 # Note:
 To everyone who plan to sell our project by stating that they coded it or that they sell edited version.
 Project is licenced under the MIT licence